wangziqi2013/wangziqi2013.github.io/_posts/2018-03-15-SI-TM-Reducing-TM-Abort-Rates-Through-SI.markdown

 Transaction 2 starts during the commit stage of transaction 1.
 The begin timestamp prevents transaction 2 reading from commits that start after its transaction begin.
 Reading transaction 1's half committed data, however, is incorrect.

+Not allowing new transaction to begin during any commit solves the problem.
+This, however, limits parallelism as transaction commit blocks the creation of new transactions globally.
+A better solution is to increment the global counter by some &Delta; on commit, and the committing transaction uses the timestamp after increment to write back.
+In the meantime, newly started transactions could only use timestamps within the &Delta; range.
+Since the &Delta; range is below the committing transaction's write timestamp, transactions starting after the commit point can always observe a consistent snapshot.
+New transactions still needs to be blocked if more than &Delta; new transactions begin.
+This, however, is relativelu rare, as validation and commit are considered as fast in most cases.

 Races between validation phase and commit phase may also arise, if validation and commit is not serialized as a single critical section.